 Embedded performance-support systems

 By leveraging these plug-and-unplug systems, L&D leaders can lay the foundation for a scalable and cost-effective learning model with technology at its heart.
 The right cocktail of tools can assist in core areas of HR development, such as recruitment, onboarding, performance management, real-time feedback, succession planning, career management, and rewards and recognition.

-The learning: The leaders of L&D functions need to realize the importance of enhancing an organization's most significant asset—its employees.
+The leaders of L&D functions need to realize the importance of enhancing an organization's most significant asset—its employees.
 This is why embracing an innovative, flexible, and agile L&D approach (read: the Learning and Development strategy template outlined above) is key to creating a pool of future-ready human talent.